sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_2.png)

-  - Edit the query as shown in the following screenshot by entering `checking account number (not savings)` in the query field, then click the **Send** icon:
+  - Edit the query as shown in the following screenshot by entering `checking account number (not savings)` in the query field.
+Give the query an ID, `account_num_checking` then click the **Send** icon:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_3.png)